Santiago Bernabeu Stadium is the home of Real Madrid, the most fantastic football club of the 20th century.

 Once you make the purchase, you get a confirmation email with Tour Bernabéu tickets for the selected date and time of your visit.

 On the day of your visit, you must enter the Stadium via Tower B, walk up the stairs, and scan your smartphone ticket at one of the turnstiles.

 There is no need to take a printout.

 This is the cheapest Bernabeu tour ticket and hence the most popular as well.

-With this skip the line ticket, you ignore the lines at the ticket counter and walk into the Stadium straight away.
+With this skip-the-line ticket, you ignore the ticket counter’s lines and walk into the Stadium straight away.

-You also get an audio guide (to be collected at the entrance), which is available in English, Arabic, Chinese, French, German, Hebrew, Italian, Portuguese, Russian, and Spanish.
+You also get an audio guide (to be collected at the entrance), available in English, Arabic, Chinese, French, German, Hebrew, Italian, Portuguese, Russian, and Spanish.

 Adult ticket (15+ years): 19 Euros

 Child ticket (5 to 14 years): 14 Euros